Date(s): July 31-August 1, 2019

 - understand the role of feedback in the classroom and how to engage in consistent feedback practices to create a Learning FIRST environment.

-- understand how to effectively turn data and evidence into action for our students.
+- understand how to effectively turn data and evidence into observable impact within our classrooms.

 - Utilize a specific and descriptive observation protocol that allows schools to move from ‘pockets’ to ‘proliferation’ of effective teaching practice.

-- Analyze and create effective and engaging tasks for today’s learners.
+- Analyze and create effective and engaging tasks and assessments that will keep today’s learners excited about coming to school.

 - develop an understanding of effective approaches to homework, reassessment, late work, and grading life skills and behaviors in a Learning FIRST PLC 2.0 environment.